gvieri/shell-utils/README.md

 The whole set is released under GPL V2 license.

 - prep_chroot_user.sh
-a scripts to set a chrooted user in few seconds.
+a script to set a chrooted user in few seconds.
+- docker_repulisti.sh
+a script to reduce the space used by docker.
+Please read before to use.